emacs-mirror/emacs/mps/manual/source/glossary/f.rst

         fit` allocation on this chain. :term:`free (1)` can be very quick, depending on the :term:`coalescing <coalesce>` policy.

-        According to [WIL95]_, this policy controls fragmentation quite well, better than :term:`LIFO-ordered first fit` and as well as :term:`address-ordered first fit` in some cases, although :term:`locality <locality of reference>` may be worse.
+        According to :ref:`Wilson et al. (1995) <WIL95>`, this policy
+        controls fragmentation quite well, better than
+        :term:`LIFO-ordered first fit` and as well as :term:`address-ordered first fit` in some cases, although :term:`locality <locality of reference>` may be worse.

         .. seealso:: :term:`first fit`, :term:`LIFO-ordered first fit`, :term:`address-ordered first fit`, :term:`allocation policy`.

-        .. bibref:: [WIL95]_.

     file mapping